ortus-docs/contentbox-docs/usage/using-contentbox/content/consume-content/menu-manager.md

   * \_parent
   * \_top
 * Data Attributes - Allows you to add one or many data attributes for the menu item.
 You can use JSON ( {"me":"you"} ) or a comma-delimited list ( me=you,icecream=awesome )
-* Title - A accessible title, commonly used by browsers as a tool tip.
+* Title - An accessible title, commonly used by browsers as a tool tip.

 ### Type: Media